samsquire/OpenEmailMetadata/README.md

  * node.js: Use [emailjs](https://github.com/eleith/emailjs) to send emails.
 Use [node-imap](https://github.com/mscdex/node-imap) and [mailparser](https://github.com/andris9/mailparser) to fetch and read emails.
  * php: Use [swiftmailer](http://swiftmailer.org/docs/messages.html) to send OEM.
 [Horde IMAP](http://wiki.horde.org/Project/HordeImapLib) to read.

-# ClientsideFramework
+# Clientside Framework
 ===

-The clientside framework is a standard application that runs on a user's machine and handles.
+The clientside framework is a standard application that runs on a user's machine and handles OEM.
 This application is extensible and decides what to do with the OEM that is received.
 This is effectively [`mailcap`](http://en.wikipedia.org/wiki/Mailcap) for OEM.

- * Could be hosted in an email client. (_Too client dependent._)
- * Could run as a separate process with a standard API.
-  * Could be web based to take advantage of the web ecosystem. (_Do people want to run a complete web stack?_)
- * A very basic `registry` for each OEM that fires a program up that handles it.
- * Some features make sense in the email client and others in a separate process.
  * Plugins and programs are written to interpret the OEM in different ways.
-See the examples list.
+(See the [examples](#moreexamples) list.)
   * Some applications might want to send your OEM to third party services, such as a recommendation website that collects your preferences over time.
 Users decide who to send OEM to.

+# Considerations

+ * Where do you process OEM?
+ * **Integration with the mail client**
+	 * Could be hosted in and run within the email client. (_Too client dependent._) Thunderbird, Outlook plugins that automatically extract OEM from emails.
+	 * Could run as a separate process with a standard API.
+	 * An application that executes a given program or script for a given OEM.
+Acts a registry for each OEM handler.
+	 * Some features make sense in the email client and others in a separate process.
+	 * Mail Proxy that intercepts OEM.
+ * **Standalone**
+	 * Could be web based to take advantage of the web ecosystem. (_Do people want to run a complete web stack?_)
+	 * Basic OEM utility that checks emails and extracts data and does not integrate with the email client.

 <a id="moreexamples"></a>

 # [Examples](id:moreexamples)
 ===